NicoPANW/Contrail_Cookbook/docs/index.md

 Here we have manually set on vSRX_5 a new mac@ 02:8c:4d:c0:00:01 but keep initial IP@ 10.0.0.5.
 So as explained before, because Contrail knows the IP@ and Mac@ bindings via OpenStack, this Mac@ will be unknown.

-Below we see resolution of mac@ for 10.0.0.5, but since vRouter act as proxy in this case, it answers back with vRouter mac@. vSRX_3 sends ping to a wrong mac@.
+Below we see resolution of mac@ for 10.0.0.5, the arp is flooded, and vSRX_5 answers back with 02:8c:4d:c0:00:01. vSRX_3 sends ping but dropped since unknown mac for 10.0.0.5.

 ![Screenshot](img/virtual_networks/VR-L2-unknownmac.png)